Franky1/docker-traccar/README.md

 _____

-## Disclaimer (2017-08-24)
+## Disclaimer (2017-08-25)

 - This repo is under development, do not use it in this stage...
-- Maven Dockerfile and Bash scripts are completely untested
+- Maven Dockerfile and Bash scripts are _completely untested_
-- Traccar Dockerfile and Bash scripts are not fully tested yet
+- Traccar Dockerfile and Bash scripts are _not fully tested_
-- docker-compose.yml and bash file is not done at all
+- docker-compose.yml and bash file is _not done at all_
-- Bash scripts for quick installation not finished yet
+- Bash scripts for quick installation _not finished_
 - be patient...

 _____